b224hisl/Open3DFlow/README.md

 ![bottom](doc/bottom.png)

-- Temperature distribution maps with maximum temperatures of 25.5°C and 25.38°C for the bottom top die respectively:
+- Temperature distribution maps with maximum temperatures of 25.5°C and 25.38°C for the bottom and top dies respectively:

 ![top_tem](doc/top_the.png)
 ![bottom_tem](doc/bottom_the.png)